galunni/encoding-check/README.md

 Installation
 ---
+If you don't need the test environment only copy the file encoding-finder.perl on a local folder.
-Copy the content of the repository on a local folder or execute a git clone request.
+In you want to install the all package copy the content of the repository on a local folder or execute a git clone request.